Huge lightning storms in UK disrupt travel at London airport

-British meteorologists say up to 20,000 lightning strikes hit the U.K. during a powerful overnight thunderstorm, and a London-area airport is reporting flight disruptions after an aircraft refueling system was damaged.
+British meteorologists said thousands of lightning strikes hit the U.K. during a powerful overnight thunderstorm, and a London-area airport reported flight disruptions Sunday after an aircraft refueling system was damaged.

-London Stansted Airport said Sunday that a lightning strike had rendered the fueling system "unavailable for a period this morning.
-Engineers have been on site and have now restored the system, however flights may still be subject to diversion, delay or cancellation."

 Continue Reading Below

+More than 200 flights were delayed at Stansted.
+Another 31 departures and 18 arrivals were cancelled, according to FlightStats, which provides data on commercial aviation.

-Britain is in the middle of a long holiday weekend, and budget airline Ryanair couldn't say how many of its flights had been affected at the airport, but was offering full refunds to some.
+London-area airports were busier than usual, since Britain is in the middle of a long holiday weekend, and many schoolchildren also have a half-term break this coming week.

+Budget airline Ryanair, which has a big presence at Stansted, couldn't say how many of its flights had been affected at the airport, but was offering full refunds to some.

+The Ireland-based airline apologized to those affected, but said the disruptions were beyond the company's control.

 Meteorologist Charlie Powell said information suggested there were "somewhere between 15,000 and 20,000 strikes across the U.K. during the overnight period."